dimits-ts/coffee-ui/documentation/report.md

 ### Verification
-We used two forms of verification for the 3rd development cycle:
+We used four forms of verification for the 3rd development cycle:

 #### Group presentation
 As with Cycle 1, the prototype (shown via a commercially available Tablet device) and the